 In its Printed Documents Including PII policy, RSA requires libraries who want to receive reports that contain Personally Identifiable Information to submit a signed PII Library Agreement and a corresponding Staff agreement for each staff member who will have access to the reports.
 These agreements can be downloaded here.
-Outside of reports, PII should not be included on any printed documents including but not limited to: Checkout/Renewal Receipts (Date due slips), Transit slips, Hold slips, Hold wrappers, Printed Notices such as Overdue Notices, Bill Notices, Printed Picklists or Onshelf Items Lists.
+Outside of reports, PII should not be included on any publicly accessible printed documents including but not limited to: Checkout/Renewal Receipts (Date due slips), Transit slips, Hold slips, Hold wrappers.
+Printed Notices such as Overdue Notices, Bill Notices may contain PII and are intended only for the user in the notice.
+Staff may general printed Picklists or Onshelf Items pull lists, but should safeguard those containing patron PII and destroy them after use.